openpreserve/sheets-preservation-spec/README.md

 You may either:
 * Send a Pull Request (PR) to add changes to the latest in-development version.
 The PR will undergo review before approval.
-* Create an issue to describe and discuss any changes.
+* Create an [issue](https://github.com/Asbjoedt/Spreadsheets-Preservation-Specification/issues) to describe and discuss any changes.

 ## Partners
+The following organisations are strategic partners, benefactors and co-creators in the creation of this specification and the OPF ODF Validator.

 * Danish National Archives
 * National Archives of the Netherlands